lupyuen/lupyuen.github.io/src/rust3.md

     (We'll come back to this)

-    We're ready to boot NuttX...

 ![Rust Apps on Apache NuttX RTOS and QEMU RISC-V](https://lupyuen.github.io/images/rust3-title.png)

 # Run NuttX on QEMU RISC-V

-This is how we boot NuttX on QEMU and run our Rust App...
+We're ready to __boot NuttX on QEMU Emulator__ and run our Rust App!

 1. Download and install [__QEMU Emulator__](https://www.qemu.org/download/)...